CyberSecAI/.github/profile/README.md

 > - Optional: mitre_technical_impacts: The Impact(s) mapped to MITRE Technical Impacts per https://cwe.mitre.org/community/swa/priority.html

 > [!NOTE]
-> Point 4. covers Vulnerability Description Quality: "provides a rating of the quality of CVE Descriptions e.g. if a Vulnerability Description does not meet some minimum standard, then it is flagged."
-This is covered as part of User Scenario "Create Vulnerability Description from Advisory, Patch, and other existing vulnerability information"
+> Point 4. from the Pre-Narrative is about Vulnerability Description Quality: "provides a rating of the quality of CVE Descriptions e.g. if a Vulnerability Description does not meet some minimum standard, then it is flagged."
+> - This is covered as part of User Scenario "Create Vulnerability Description from Advisory, Patch, and other existing vulnerability information"

-### Background:
+### Background
 Vulnerability Descriptions should use [Key Details Phrasing](https://www.cve.org/Resources/General/Key-Details-Phrasing.pdf) because _"the correct amount and type of information in a description is important"._

 There are many use cases associated with using this Vulnerability Description: